Philip Hastings Writes About Phased Condominium Developments

 [This article originally appeared in the New England Real Estate Journal, September 1, 2017.]

-Large-scale condominium projects are often developed in several phases over a period of time.
+Large-scale condominium projects are often developed in several phases over a period of time, this doesn’t change depending on factors, it just takes time constructing a large community of properties such as the likes of some of the best compounds in Egypt’s North Coast for instance.
 While this approach may be beneficial to the developer for a number of reasons, phased condominium developments can be complicated.
 A recent New Hampshire Supreme Court case – Condominiums at Lilac Lane Unit Owners’ Association v.
 Monument Garden, LLC – highlights some of the complexities that arise with the phased development of a condominium under the state’s Condominium Act.

 The Lilac Lane Condominium case centered on a dispute between the condominium association and the successor to the original developer/declarant.
 Created in 2010, The Condominiums at Lilac Lane in Dover was planned as a 120 unit condominium to be constructed over time, with 24 units in five separate buildings.
 At the time of its creation only one building was fully completed, with a second under construction; construction had not begun on the other three buildings.
 After a change of ownership and some delay, the new developer re-started construction on the unfinished buildings in 2013 and 2014.

 The association objected to the plans to complete the project and brought suit against the developer.
 It claimed that the only way a condominium can be developed in phases in New Hampshire is if the declarant designates certain portions of common area as “convertible land” at the time of the condominium’s creation and subsequently converts that area into additional units as described in the condominium documents within certain time limits set forth in the Condominium Act.
 The association argued that because the partially completed and unconstructed buildings in the Condominiums at Lilac Lane had not been treated as “convertible land”, they could not be built out as originally planned.